jhawthorn/dkim/README.md

 Usage
 =====

-Calling `Dkim.sign` on a string representing an email message returns the message with a dkim signature inserted.
+Calling `Dkim.sign` on a string representing an email message returns the message with a DKIM signature inserted.

 For example